 More recently, the kiwifruit industry has increased its focus on sustainability.
-Consumers are expecting more from businesses in terms of sustainability - they care about what their food is wrapped in and want to know more about where it comes from and that it has been grown in a way that enhances the environment and supports livelihoods.
+Retailers require increasing transparency of the growing systems, inputs, environmental measures, and labour practices that sit behind the product on their shelves - both to protect their own reputations and to position themselves against competitors.
 As the industry adopts sustainable business practices that earn the trust of consumers and communities, the value of the Zespri brand will strengthen as well as enable the continued growth of our industry.

-Zespri is developing a framework for sustainability, setting out their priorities under the three pillars of:
+Zespri has developed a framework for sustainability, setting out their priorities under the three pillars of: